gccloudone/aurora/content/en/team/standard-operating-procedures/adding-components-aurora-platform-chart.en.md

    `helm template <name> ./path/to/chart --values=<example values.yaml>`
 - Confirm that the Helm repository URL matches the official vendor repository URL.
+- Perform a vulnerability scan on each referenced image with Trivy:
+`trivy image <container-image>`
+  - Investigate any critical vulnerabilities and if they are applicable.

 ## Procedure